-Top 10 Ken Griffey Jr. Cards
+Top 10 Ken Griffey Jr. Baseball Cards of All-Time

 When it comes to the modern hobby, there's nobody in baseball as beloved as Ken Griffey Jr. Even today, he's still one of the most collected players around.
 Being at the forefront of many of the trading card innovations from the 1990s, there's literally thousands of amazing Ken Griffey Jr. cards to choose from.

 Here are 10 Ken Griffey Jr. cards that have left a lasting impression on the hobby.
 Some may not be the rarest and others aren't the most valuable, but they all have made a major impact on the hobby.
+The cards are listed in chronological order.

 The regular 1989 Topps Traded Ken Griffey Jr. rookie card suffers from being massively overproduced.
 However, the 1989 Topps Traded Tiffany Ken Griffey Jr. card benefits from a relatively limited print run (although not confirmed like some other Topps Tiffany sets, it's believed to be 15,000 copies) and a glossy finish.